 - You can accept that writes to the table will incur higher latencies from any given region, since writes use a novel non-blocking transaction protocol that uses a timestamp "in the future".
 Note that the observed write latency is dependent on the

-For new clusters using the multi-region SQL abstractions, we recommend lowering the
+For new clusters using the multi-region SQL abstractions, Cockroach Labs recommends lowering the

 --max-offset setting to

 250ms.
-This is especially helpful for lowering the write latency of global tables.
-Note that this will require restarting all of the nodes in your cluster at the same time; it cannot be done with a rolling restart.
+This setting is especially helpful for lowering the write latency of global tables.
+For existing clusters, changing the setting will require restarting all of the nodes in your cluster at the same time; it cannot be done with a rolling restart.